Tuesday, 11 December 2018

 Therefore, my major 2019 goal is to become more confident in the use of Te Reo, read about tikanga Maori and have professional conversations with the Languages department at school.
 As a result, I would like to further develop the cultural responsiveness within my classes, to ensure I am inclusive of all students, with a specific focus on Maori.

 An additional goal is to analyse student achievement and student progress more regularly throughout the year, not only at the end of the year.
 After the Seniors left, I spent time breaking down student results, reflecting on the results, and examining where to go next, but feel I needed to have more discussions with students throughout the year to formatively assess their learning, not only summative assessment.
-(Once the Senior Health exam results are released in January I plan to write a reflective post on student achievement/results).
 I feel that can be achieved by shaping the structure within my classroom to allow for small group tutorials, as well as discussions with individuals.
 This structure will require a lot a trust within my classes, which will come back to how I create relationships with the students.
 I am grateful to be sharing a Level 3 PE class with Adam, and his strength is structuring his classes to have tutorials and check-ins with the kids, so I will learn plenty alongside him!

 Now though, it is time to unwind and have a break, ready to tackle some new challenges next year!